-Interior Design Trends: Spice Up Your Home Decor for Fall
+Interior Design Trends: Spice up Your Home Decor for Fall

-Last updated on August 24th, 2022
+Last updated on September 30th, 2025

-Progress Lighting and CDC Designs present ten updates that you’ll definitely want to add to your style repertoire.
+Progress Lighting and CDC Designs present ten updates that you’ll want to add to your style repertoire.

 Colors